nsxiv/nsxiv/README.md

 By default, nsxiv is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/nsxiv".

-You can install nsxiv into a directory of your choice by changing the second command to:
+You can install nsxiv into a directory of your choice by changing this command to:

     $ make PREFIX="/your/dir" install